sw360cab/websockets-scaling/BLOG2.md

 * it adapts to a K8S cluster where resources can be quickly scheduled or terminated,
 * it is reusable and adaptable, since the same configuration elements (entrypoints, routers, middlewares) are present either if we are working in Docker or in Kubernetes.

 >`Tip`: Traefik has a vast and deep documentation.
 Many examples are included, most of the time they are referred with multiple providers variant.
-Sometimes only `File Provider` fashion.
+Sometimes only in the `File Provider` fashion.
 Since you will likely employ another provider, don't be scared, the transition from File provider to others is simple enough.

 ### TLS & HTTPS